June Weltman Author Mystery of the Missing Candlestick

 Read My Reviews of Award-Winning Mysteries

-I also like to write book reviews of good mysteries for children, young adults and adults.
+I have written many book reviews of good mysteries for children, young adults and adults.
 Most of the children’s and young adult books are winners or nominees for Edgar or Agatha awards.
-The reviews appear in the Florida Times-Union in Jacksonville, Florida.
+The reviews appeared in the Florida Times-Union in Jacksonville, Florida.

-In 2012, I won a first place national award for reviews from the National Federation of Press Women.
-The two winning reviews were a review of five books featuring girl detectives in the Nancy Drew tradition, which ran Jan.
-30, 2011, and Zora and Me, a mystery based on the life of Zora Neale Hurston by Victoria Bond and T.R.
-Simon, which ran June 12, 2011.
-My reviews also won NFPW first place awards in the at-large competition, which is similar to a state-level contest, for 2010, 2011 and 2012.
+In 2012, I won a first place NFPW national award.
+The two winning reviews were a review of five books featuring girl detectives in the Nancy Drew tradition and Zora and Me, a mystery based on the life of Zora Neale Hurston by Victoria Bond and T.R.
+Simon.

 Read the reviews at www.jacksonville.com/authors/june-weltman.